IBM/wx-llms-powered-examples/wx-q-learning-robotic-agent/README.md

 ### Set up and run the code

 ```
-# Change the working directory to wx-tech-support-agent
+# Change the working directory to wx-q-learning-robotic-agent

 # Create and activate the virtual environment
 $ python -m venv .venv